 Window Restrictors for Education

-In recent years the above regulations often meant installing windows that don’t open – but we now know that this can be an issue for public health and not just for Covid 19, but for flu and colds too.
+In recent years the above regulations often meant education buildings installed windows that don’t open – but we now know that this can be an issue for public health and not just for Covid 19, but for flu and colds too.

 Window restrictors, also know as ‘window cable locks’, are an ideal solution.
 These allow windows to be opened to 100mm for ventilation and window restrictors provide safety and security as they are strong enough to prevent falls and unauthorised entry through partially opened windows.
 They can be used on wood and UPVC windows as well as sash and inward opening windows.

 If you already have window restrictors in student accommodation or other education buildings in place the summer is the ideal time to undertake maintenance reviews of the restrictors you already have in place.

 Book A Virtual Survey

-Jackloc offer free virtual site surveys for education institutions over the summer holidays.
+Jackloc offer free virtual site surveys for windows in education institutions over the summer holidays.
 Our virtual site surveys allow us to look at the windows through a video call and we will provide recommendations, advice and quotes.

 The site survey is free, with no obligation to purchase and just requires a video connection via a portable electronic device so that we can see the windows in detail.
 Once the survey has taken place, you will receive a verbal and written report of our advice.

 If you need professional installation support for fitting window restrictors, we can also provide details of commercial and domestic installers who can help.